Just a Touch of Love

 Just a Touch of Love is the fourth album by the American funk band Slave, released in 1979.
 It was the band's second album with the vocals of Steve Arrington and Starleana Young.
 Vocalist Curt Jones joined the band at this time.
-The album reached number eleven on Billboard's Top Soul Albums chart in 1980.
+The album reached number eleven on Billboards Top Soul Albums chart in 1980.
 The title track was released as a single, reaching the top ten on the Soul Singles chart.